ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 1. Quiz Creation and Association
     - An employer creates a quiz for a job posting using the quiz creation form.
     - The quiz is successfully linked to the job posting and a confirmation message is displayed.

 Instructions: Perform the Post a New Job acceptance test from feature 2.
-Click on the "View Job Posting" button next to the title.
-Look to the middle lower section of the screen for a blue button labeled "Create new Quiz for job posting" and click on it.
+Click on the "View" button next to the title.
+Look to the middle lower section of the screen for a blue button labeled "Create New Quiz" and click on it.
 You will see a new window pop up.
-At the top is a field labelled "Enter a Name for the quiz" into which you will write "quiz".
-Underneath this is a field labeled "Question 1" into which you will write "question".
+At the top is a field with a red error label "Quiz name is required." into which you will write "quiz".
+Underneath this is a fillable field labeled "Enter Question 1" into which you will write "question".
 There are 4 fields below this labelled as answers 1 through 4.
 Into answer 1, enter the word "correct".
 Into the other 3, enter the word "incorrect".
 Click the round button next to answer 1 labeled "Correct" such that it becomes blue.
-If you so desire, you can click the "Add Another Question" button and repeat the previous step.
+If you so desire, you can click the green "+" button below the answers and repeat the previous step.
 Click the blue button labeled "Create Quiz".
 You should be informed that the quiz was created successfully and added to the job posting.
-Click the "Jobs" button in the top right and then "View Job Posting" on the job.
+Click the "Jobs" button in the top right and then "View" on the job.
 Observe that "quiz" is now visible under "Existing Quizzes".

 2. Quiz Submission and Scoring
     - A candidate submits their responses to a quiz.
     - The system records the submission, calculates the score, and displays a success confirmation.

 Instructions: Continue from Quiz Creation and Association.
 Click on the home button in the top right, followed by the grey circle with the head and shoulders outline in the bottom left.
 Click "Log Out".
 Perform the Candidate View acceptance test from feature 3.
-Click on the "View Job Posting" button next to the "Frontend Developer" job.
+Click on the "View" button next to the "Frontend Developer" job.
 Click on the "Take Quiz" button in the bottom right of the job window.
 Click on the round button near the top left answer so that it turns blue.
 Click on the "Submit Quiz Answers" button and be informed that you have taken the quiz successfully, and that your answer was recorded.

 3. Duplicate Submission Prevention
     - A candidate attempts to submit responses for the same quiz more than once.